framps/raspiBackup/README.md

 raspiBackup is maintained and supported by just me - framp.
 I'd appreciate donations if you find raspiBackup useful.
 For details how to donate see [here](https://www.linux-tips-and-tricks.de/en/donations/)

+## Feature requests

+Anybody is welcome to create feature requests in github.
+They are either immediately scheduled for the next release or moved into the [backog](https://github.com/framps/raspiBackup/issues?q=is%3Aissue+is%3Aclosed+label%3ABacklog).
+The backlog will be reviewed every time a new release is planned and some issues are picked up and will be implemented in the next release.
+If you find some features useful just add a comment to the issue with :+1:.
+This helps to prioritize the issues.

 ## Nitty gritty details

  * [English](https://www.linux-tips-and-tricks.de/en/all-pages-about-raspibackup/)